A year after the triple murder at 12 Harding Ave., investigators say they are still actively investigating the case and pursuing leads.

 There has been little news on the murders since they happened, but one new detail recently came to light -- Teken was living in Waltham at the time he was killed, and not Cambridge as investigators originally said.

 At least publicly, much remains a mystery about the case.
-Investigators never named any suspects, but on the day the bodies were discovered, District Attorney Gerry Leone said two people, at least one person (besides the victim) had been inside the house prior to police arriving.
+Investigators never named any suspects, but on the day the bodies were discovered, , at least one person (besides the victim) had been inside the house prior to police arriving.
 Investigators also said the murders were a targeted killing.

 “We cannot comment on suspects, however, we do believe this was a targeted attack and we are following all leads at our disposal to determine who is responsible for this horrific attack on three young men,” Guyotte wrote.